lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 Return to this launch pad at any time by clicking the plus symbol at upper-left.

 .. figure:: /_static/RSP_NB_launcher_options.png
+    :alt: This image is a screenshot of the main work area of the Notebook Aspect, as it appears when a user starts a new server.
+    	Across the top is the main menu, with options such as file, edit, view, run, kernel, rubin, tabs, settings, and help.
+	The left sidebar offers options to browse the file system, open files, and upload data.
+At right, in the main work area, one tab is open.
+	It is the launcher tab, which offers options to open a new notebook, coding console, terminal, text file, markdown file, python file, or help file.
     :width: 400
     :name: RSP_NB_launcher_options